 If you are unable to book a session, online.
 Please e-mail Sprouts@silsden.bradford.sch.uk and we will add your details to a waiting list.
 As mentioned above, priority will be given to working families.

-Bookings need to made for each holiday period and the booking link will be e-mailed all parents at least 3 weeks before the end of a half term One calendar month notice must be given to cancel a session at our before and after school.
-If you wish to cancel during a holiday period please send an email to sprouts@silsden.bradford.sch.uk.
-The place will be cancelled from the date that your email is received and confirmation will be sent to you that your request has been received at the beginning of the following term.
-If you do cancel your child’s session/s you will still be able to use the club on an ad-hoc basis (subject to availability of places) for the duration of your child’s place at Silsden Sprouts.
+Bookings need to made for each holiday period and the booking link will be e-mailed all parents at least 3 weeks before the end of a half term

 Payment of fees

-The fees per sessionJanuary 2024are as follows:
+The fees per session, with effect from 1st January 2024, are as follows:

-Before Holiday Club Session (8am – 9am) £4752:00 (this includes breakfast)
+Before Holiday Club Session (8am – 9am) £2:00 (this includes breakfast)